CyberFlameGO/svnpython/Doc/c-api/exceptions.rst

 .. cfunction:: int PyErr_GivenExceptionMatches(PyObject *given, PyObject *exc)

    Return true if the *given* exception matches the exception in *exc*.
 If *exc* is a class object, this also returns true when *given* is an instance of a subclass.
 If *exc* is a tuple, all exceptions in the tuple (and recursively in subtuples) are searched for a match.
+If *given* is *NULL*, a memory access violation will occur.

 .. cfunction:: void PyErr_NormalizeException(PyObject**exc, PyObject**val, PyObject**tb)